lxc/incus-os/README.md

 # Introduction
 Incus OS is a minimal immutable OS image dedicated to running [Incus](https://linuxcontainers.org/incus).
 It's based on [Debian](https://www.debian.org) trixie and built using [mkosi](https://github.com/systemd/mkosi).
+Incus OS can be installed on modern amd64 (x86_64) and arm64 systems.

 This aims at providing a very fast, safe and reliable way to run an Incus server.